Question:

 Assalaamu alaikum

-It’s going to be a year since I am divorced now.
-Yet I find myself constantly living in the past, thinking about my ex, and what we could’ve done.
-What I would have done differently in our separation period or why did it turn out like this.
-Why did I get married if this was going to be the outcome?
+It is going to be a year now since I was divorced, yet I find myself living in the past and constantly questioning myself about my ex., what we could have done, what I would have done differently in our separation period, why did it turn out like this, why did I get married if this was going to be the outcome … ?
 These and many other questions and thoughts constantly play on my mind.
 I even dream of a world in which we are together.
 In reality I know that our marriage couldn’t have worked and I tried everything to save our marriage and sought help from senior ‘Ulama.

 Now when I think of marriage the only thing I see is the lies, pain, hurt and affairs that come with it.
 Almost every marriage that I look at, one spouse is either cheating or getting hurt.
-There’s only a short period of happiness.
+There is only a short period of happiness.

-Please can Mufti Saheb recommend something that I can do to rid myself of these thoughts of my past that I battle with on a daily basis.
+Can Mufti Saheb please recommend something that I can do to rid myself of these thoughts of my past that I battle with on a daily basis.
 I have been to a medical doctor and he prescribed tablets as I was going into a depression.
-I don’t like taking these tablets as they leave me very sleepy and make me feel as if I’m insane.
+I don’t like taking these tablets as they leave me very sleepy and make me feel as if I am insane.
 I try as much as possible not to miss reciting my surahs after maghrib.

 Answer: